-We intend to apply to list our units, Class A common stock and warrants on the NYSE under the symbols ".U," " and "WS," respectively.
+We have been approved to list our units, Class A common stock and warrants on the NYSE under the symbols "GSAH.U," "GSAH" and "GSAH WS," respectively.
 We expect that our units will be listed on the NYSE on or promptly after the effective date of the registration statement of which this prospectus forms a part.
 Following the date the shares of our Class A common stock and warrants are eligible to trade separately, we anticipate that the shares of our common stock and warrants will be listed separately and as a unit on the NYSE.
-We cannot guarantee that our securities will be approved for listing on the NYSE.